Criterion Critics

 Suburban Connecticut, 1973.
 While Richard Nixon’s “I am not a crook” speech drones from the TV, the Hood and Carver families try to navigate a Thanksgiving break simmering with unspoken resentment, sexual tension, and cultural confusion.
 With clarity, subtlety, and a dose of wicked humor, Academy Award–winning director Ang Lee renders Rick Moody’s acclaimed novel of upper-middle-class American malaise as a trenchant, tragic cinematic portrait of lost souls.

-Read the full summary, listen to our film review, and add the film to your collection today!
+Read the full summary and listen to our film review!

 Disclaimer